jibrinx/jibrinx.github.io/index.md

 ## Recent News

-- **[June.
+- **[Jun.
 2026]** I will attend the Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID) at Emory University.
 Huge thanks to the generous Halloran Scholarship!
-- **[April.
+- **[Apr.
 2026]** I presented our research poster on TrinetX Real-World Cohort Analysis of Renal Outcomes in Dengue Hemorrhagic Fever Patients at the McLaughlin Colloquium, UTMB.
 - **[Mar.
 2026]** I attended Emergent Ventures unconference at Arlington, Virginia.
 - **[Jul.
 2025]** Our abstract was accepted for presentation at the ECOWAS Lassa Fever International Conference in Abidjan.
 - **[Jul.
 2025]** Our paper was accepted at the BraTS 2025 Lighthouse Challenge, MICCAI'25 in Daejeon, South Korea